codeforamerica/brigade/README-Project-Search.md

 We call them project stages but in the civic.json they are called status.
 Sorry if it's confusing.
 The valid statuses that we are using are `Experiment`, `Alpha`, `Beta`, and `Official`.

 #### Tags
-The Project Search queries a bunch of attributes about a project, yet sometimes the right term just isn't in there.
-Thats where tags come in.
+The Project Search queries a bunch of attributes about a project, but sometimes the right term just isn't in there.
+That's where tags come in.
 Tags are a great catchall place to put metadata about a project. `transit, buses, open data, iOS, California` are examples of the random things people might want to search for and find for a specific project.
 We'll keep watching what tags are being used and what people are searching for to produce a recommended list.

 ## Civic.json
-To add this metadata about stages and tags to the project, we recommend including a civic.json file in each project's repo.
+To add this metadata about stages and tags to the project, we recommend including a `civic.json` file in each project's repo.
 The civic.json concept comes from [Beta.NYC](https://github.com/BetaNYC/civic.json) and [Chi Hack Night](https://github.com/open-city/civic-json-worker).
 In the Code for America implementation of the idea, we're only expecting to find two attributes: `status` and `tags`.
-You can include other data in the file, but you won't find it on the Project Search page yet.
+You can include other data in the file, but you won't see it displayed on the Project Search page.

-Include the civic.json file at the top level of your project.
+Include the civic.json file at the top level of your project's repo.

 #### Example
 ```